 Well first, we can cultivate any of our 24 strengths, so even if we are low in a strength, we can still engage it and reap the benefit.
 However, if we don’t want to do that, the other route to increased levels of well-being is to focus on top strengths.
 When we are aware of our strengths, and explore them mindfully, coming to understand how and when we use them that is a great start.

-To cultivate higher levels of happiness, try using your top strengths in new ways.
+To cultivate higher levels of happiness in workplace culture, try using your top strengths in new ways.
 Kindness is strongly associated with Love.
 How can you use your strength of Kindness in a new way at work?
 How can you use Prudence – the planning strength – to plan a zesty fun moment or to incorporate Gratitude or Curiosity into meetings.
 For example, at the start of a meeting, you can pose a question about what has gone well or ask meeting attendees to express appreciation for a colleague who has done great work.
 How can you leverage Honesty to inject Hope into your project?
 Use your top strengths to work the happiness strengths!

 Gallup, Inc. (n.d.).
 State of the Global Workplace.
 Retrieved from https://www.gallup.com/services/178517/state-global-workplace.aspx